IT Business Analyst Interview Questions

 Explanation: This is another operational question that has an element of a behavioral question in it.
 It presents you with a scenario and then asks you to respond to it.
-You can base your answer on either direct experience you had with a similar situation or by projecting what you would do if you encountered a new situation.
+You can base your answer on either direct experience you've had with a similar situation or by projecting what you would do if you encountered a new situation.

-Question: What is meant by the term “Benchmarking,” and how is it used in your job?
+Question: What is meant by the term “benchmarking,” and how is it used in your job?

 Explanation: This is an example of a technical question.
 Interviewers ask technical questions to help them understand your qualifications for the role.
 Technical questions are similar to operational questions.
-You should be answered directly with little embellishment.
+They should be answered directly with little embellishment.

 Example: “Benchmarking means setting a standard.
-All the organization’s processes, policies, programs, and other operational parameters are then measured against the benchmark.
-This provides the leadership team with an assessment of whether the organization is exceeding or underperforming against the standards that they have established.
+All of the organization’s processes, policies, programs, and other operational parameters are then measured against the benchmark.
+This provides the leadership team with an assessment of whether the organization is exceeding expectations or underperforming against the standards they established.
 Benchmarks can also be set for an industry and will give the leaders an idea of how the company is performing against its competitors.”

 Question: How do you know if a benchmark is a good one or appropriate for the organization?

-Explanation: This is a follow-up to the previous question.
+Explanation: This is a follow up to the previous question.
 When answering operational or technical questions, you should anticipate follow-up questions.
 This helps the interviewer further qualify your expertise in the area they are exploring.
 Follow-up questions demand more details than the original ones.